Dainiell/Dainiell/README.md

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=30363d&height=2"/>

 ### 🤖 About Me
-Aspiring iOS Engineer skilled in Swift and SwiftUI, specializing in iOS Security and AI Automation to build apps that are smarter, safer, and built to last.
+Aspiring iOS Engineer skilled in Swift and SwiftUI, specializing in iOS Security and AI Automation, with working knowledge of CI/CD pipelines to build apps that are smarter, safer, and built to last.

 ---